nuehm-arno/axolotl-debian-packaging/README.md

 # axolotl-debian-packaging
-These files are used to create an experimental Debian package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian (Debian aarch64/arm64).
+These files are used to create an experimental Debian package of [Axolotl](https://github.com/nanu-c/axolotl) for Mobian (Debian arm64/aarch64).

 # Checking/Feedback
 Please feel free to check the files for non-Debian-conform commands or behaviour.
 Any feedback is very welcome.

 # Building steps
 ## Download source
-You need to have "go" installed to get the source compatible for the next steps.
+You need to have "go" and "git" installed to get the source compatible for the next steps.
 ```
-sudo apt install golang
+sudo apt install golang git
 go get -d -u github.com/nanu-c/axolotl/
 ```